Executive Dysfunction: Are Executive Dysfunction And Depression Related?

 Medically reviewed by Majesty Purvis, LCMHC

-Updated June 5, 2023by BetterHelp Editorial Team
+Updated October 8, 2024by BetterHelp Editorial Team

-Executive functioning refers to mental processes such as working memory, cognitive flexibility, and self-regulation, which enable us to perform fundamental tasks in our day-to-day lives.
 Experiencing executive dysfunction symptoms may be a cause for concern and may impact a person’s ability to complete tasks.
-Executive dysfunctions can be linked to many different conditions or illnesses, including mental health conditions like depression.
-Read on to learn how to recognize signs of executive dysfunction and understand how it may be related to your mental health.
+Executive dysfunction can be linked to many different conditions or illnesses, including mental health conditions like depression.
+Read on to learn how to recognize signs of executive function deficits and how they may be related to your mental health.

-• Trouble shifting attention from one task to the next
+• Trouble shifting attention from one task to the next (such as you may see in those who live with attention deficit disorder)

-• Getting distracted easily or trouble focusing
+• Getting distracted easily or having trouble focusing on complex tasks

 • Working memory deficits

-• Experiencing problems with impulse control (snacking when trying to stick to a diet, blurting out thoughts you didn’t mean to, having inappropriate emotional reactions or struggling to regulate emotions)
+• Experiencing problems with impulse control (snacking when trying to stick to a diet, blurting out thoughts you didn’t mean to, having inappropriate emotional reactions, or struggling to regulate emotions)

 According to the British Medical Bulletin, executive dysfunction can have or be linked to a variety of different causes, including:

-• Traumatic brain injuries
+• Traumatic brain injury

 • Toxins (such as carbon monoxide poisoning)